AUG 29, 2015. FARALLON ISLANDS

 - Superb leadership – fun, informative, attentive!
 Of course knowledgeable.

-Also – Aug 9, 2014 -Santa Clara Valley Audubon Society Farallon Field Seminar! – With Bob Power, David Wimpfheimer and Matthew Dodder.
-To register please call the SCVAS office at (408) 252-3740.
+AUG 1, 2015 –Santa Clara Valley Audubon Society Farallon Field Seminar! – With Bob Power, and other guides.
+To register please call the SCVAS office at (408) 252-3747.
 E-mail Alvaro if you have any questions.

 The Farallon Islands, off San Francisco, are the stuff of myth and lore.
 The history and natural history of these islands is truly unrivaled.
 Yet remarkably while this amazing bit of rock is only 27 miles from the Golden Gate, few Bay Area residents have made the trip to see the richest island for seabirds and marine mammals anywhere in the state!
 Going to the Farallon Islands is like living a wildlife documentary, the numbers of birds and sea life is astounding.
 Keep in mind that this is a well protected wildlife refuge and we will see the islands from the boat, visitors are not allowed to step foot on the islands.
 Besides there is no port or wharf on the islands, biologists visiting have to be hoisted up from the water by a crane – we can do without that!